 - Did you hear that Joseph is going to run in the election?

-With this lesson, you’ll learn to use the most common meaning of the word run and you get the chance to practice with some of your own sentences.
+In today’s Confident English lesson, you’ll learn to use the most common meanings of the word run plus 7 common phrasal verbs.
+Throughout the lesson, you’ll hear practical example sentences and get the chance to practice with some of your own sentences.